jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 what is next?
 *********************************************************************************

-* if you have MacOS_, Linux_ or successfully :ref:`installed Windows Subsystem for Linux<>` you can do :ref:`how to make a python test driven development environment` or
+* if you have MacOS_, Linux_ or successfully :ref:`installed Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>` you can do :ref:`how to make a python test driven development environment` or
 * if you are not able to install `Windows Subsystem for Linux` check out :ref:`how to make a python test driven development environment on Windows without Windows Subsystem for Linux`

 -----